List of Dune: Prophecy characters: Javicco Corrino

 Javicco Corrino, portrayed by Mark Strong, is the Padishah Emperor of the Known Universe.
 He is described as "a man from a great line of war-time Emperors, who is called upon to govern the Imperium and manage a fragile peace."

 In "The Hidden Hand", Javicco has consented to a match, orchestrated by Mother Superior Valya, between his daughter, Princess Ynez, and nine-year-old Pruwet Richese.
 Thanks to Valya's machinations, Javicco requires Richese ships to maintain his control of the planet Arrakis, only source of the all-important spice, and is thus frustrated by his weak negotiating position with Duke Ferdinand Richese.
 Renowned Imperial soldier Desmond Hart warns Javicco about rebellious forces growing against him, and Javicco indicates that he is uneasy about the betrothal, and would be happy to be freed of it.
 Desmond subsequently meets with Pruwet and uses a newly-acquired power to immolate him.
 In "Two Wolves", Desmond tells Javicco he killed Pruwet because the Emperor wanted him to.
 Shocked, Javicco has him arrested, but Natalya suggests they use his unique powers.
 Javicco attempts to hide Desmond's guilt from Valya, and though she easily detects the lie and suggests that Desmond be executed, Javicco defers the decision.
 A grieving Ferdinand rails against Javicco and threatens to overthrow and humiliate him.
 Desmond proves his loyalty by burning Ferdinand severely, until Javicco calls him off.

 Strong was cast as Javicco in December 2022.

-Young Javicco is introduced as a child in Mentats of Dune, and is a supporting character in Navigators of Dune.
+Young Javicco is introduced as a child in the 2014 novel Mentats of Dune by Brian Herbert and Kevin J. Anderson, and is a supporting character in its 2016 sequel, Navigators of Dune.
 He is the young son and heir of Roderick Corrino, who becomes emperor when his brother, Emperor Salvador Corrino, is assassinated.
 Javicco's seven-year-old sister, Nantha, is killed in Mentats of Dune, trampled to death by an anti-technology mob incited by demagogue Manford Torondo.
 In Navigators of Dune, Javicco is confused when Manford erects a giant statue of Nantha outside the palace.
 Roderick explains that it is a futile attempt by the man responsible for Nantha's death to make the Imperial family forget.